The question we're often asked is, 'okay, so we understand some of the benefits of feeding raw, but does it really give our dog's all they need?'

 A supplement maybe of use if your dog has recently changed over to a raw diet, as a boost for them, if they have had to have a period of taking steroids, anti-biotics, a vaccination or other drugs and perhaps if they have had a period of emotional stress or anxiety.

 In all these cases the hardest hit is again the organs and the digestive tract.
 It is far better to include a supplement that can help to heal the gut or perhaps one that contains a broad range of nutrients than to add additional single nutrients and potentially upset the balance for your dog.

-The most useful of all supplements is a multi-strain probiotic.
+According to our buds at Gold Bee, the most useful of all supplements is a multi-strain probiotic.
 This will re populate the gut with essential bacteria for digestion.
 Unfortunately EU veterinary canine probiotics are only single strain and so would be unlikely to be as useful as a multi strained probiotic would be.
 However you do need to be sure that the probiotic has been tested to pass through the stronger stomach acid of a dog or cat.
 The brand Bio-Kult is one that has been.